There are five species of river dolphins that live in the major rivers of Asia and South America.

 River dolphins look like primitive marine dolphins and this is because their ancestors lived in the ocean.
 River dolphins have slender beaks lined with lots of teeth, small eyes, flexible necks and bodies, pronounced forehead melons, large flippers and small dorsal fins.

-There are four dolphin species grouped together as the true river dolphins and they live in Asia and South America.
+There are five dolphin species grouped together as the true river dolphins and they live in Asia and South America.
 The Amazon River dolphin is known in South American countries as boto, bufeo or Inia.
 The franciscana is also known as the La Plata dolphin; this dolphin is grouped with the river dolphins, but they live in large estuaries and shallow coastal waters of Argentina, Uruguay and southern Brazil.
 This is because they are closely related to the Amazon River dolphin and their ancestors are thought to have lived in rivers.

 In terms of numbers, the boto is the healthiest of the river dolphin species.
 Botos live in the Amazon and Orinoco river systems and flooded rainforests of South America which have not yet been exploited by humans to the same extremes as Asian rivers.
 However, this situation is rapidly changing as human populations grow and people transform rivers more and more for their own needs.

 River dolphins are among the most seriously endangered of all dolphins because they live in freshwater river systems, where space is far more limited than oceanic waters; and they live beside millions of people who compete for the same natural resources.
 Unfortunately, the prospects for river dolphins are likely to worsen as both threats to them and the destruction of their habitats continue to increase.